CourseChat/openprojects/content/index.md

   - water
 ---
 ## Description
-- This is an list of open project to aid collaboration in design and implementation.
+- This is an list of open projects, open in the sense that their purpose is defined, but their implementation is constantly evolving.
+All share one common goal: to support collaboration in design and implementation.
-- Some projects since 2010 are self-sustaining and complete; most are in process; some, by design, are aspirational.
+-
 - Several of the links are to projects to annotate
 ## Links to projects
 	- Water for All